Half-Positional Objectives Recognized by Deterministic B\"uchi Automata: Introduction

 Objectives are languages of \emph{infinite} words, for which the situation is not so clear-cut.
-In particular, an $\omega$-regular objective may not always be recognized by its prefix-classifier along with a natural acceptance condition (B\"uchi, coB\"uchi, parity, Muller\ldots)~\cite{MS97,AF21}.
+In particular, some $\omega$-regular objectives cannot be recognized by their prefix-classifier along with a natural acceptance condition (B\"uchi, coB\"uchi, parity, Muller\ldots)~\cite{MS97,AF21}.

 \paragraph{Contributions.} Our main contribution is a \emph{characterization} of half-positionality for DBA-recognizable objectives through a conjunction of three easy-to-check conditions (Theorem~\ref{thm:mainChar}). \begin{enumerate}[(1)] \item The equivalence classes of the right congruence are \emph{totally} ordered w.r.t.\ inclusion of their winning continuations. \item Whenever the set of winning continuations of a finite word $w_1$ is a proper subset of the set of winning continuations of a concatenation $w_1w_2$, the word $w_1(w_2)^\omega$ produced by repeating infinitely often $w_2$ is winning. \item The objective has to be recognizable by a DBA using the structure of its prefix-classifier. \end{enumerate}